sarfraznawaz2005/querydumper/README.md

 ## Config Options ##

  - `enabled` : Enable or disable query dumper.
 By default it is disabled.
- - `querystring_name` : Whatever value for this config is set, you will be able to see all running quries by appending this value in your as query string.
+ - `querystring_name` : Whatever value for this config is set, you will be able to see all running quries by appending this value in your url as query string.
 Example: `http://www.yourapp.com/someurl?qqq`

 ## License ##